-This awning includes not only a large porch area which is perfect for setting up a dining space, but also a sleeping pod for two, complete with groundsheet and fly net.
+The Skandia Camper Tramp is a great way to essentially add an extra room onto your camper.
+It includes a large porch area, where you can set up a full dining space.
+There’s also a sleeping pod for two, complete with groundsheet and fly net.

-The Camper Tramp is a stand alone awning, meaning you can set it up and drive away for a day trip without needing to dismantle and pack it away.
-This is great if you are staying on a campsite for a while as you can make a home base in the awning that will be ready and waiting for you after a long day of outdoorsy adventuring.
+As a stand-alone awning, you can set the Skandia up and drive away for a day trip without needing to dismantle and pack it away.
+This is great if you are staying on a campsite for a while; you can make a home base in the awning that will be ready and waiting for you after a long day of outdoorsy adventuring.

 This awning can attach to your camper using suction cups and guy ropes which easily detach to allow you to drive away.
 Of course, when leaving the awning to head out on a day trip it zips shut to become completely watertight.

 The Skandia Camper Tramp comes in at just £159.95 which is a very attractive cost.
 However, the lower price means this awning is likely to be not as durable as more expensive models and could struggle in extreme weather conditions such as heavy rain and wind.